Technology

 Passwords

 The use of strong passwords to manage access to the college’s information resources is encouraged.
-A strong password generally uses a combination of upper and lower case alpha characters associated with numeric characters of at least eight total positions in length (e.g. ‘eJh048bZ’).
+A strong password generally uses a combination of upper and lower case alpha characters associated with numeric characters of at least 16 total positions in length.
 As a reminder, passwords should not be shared and should be changed on a regular basis.
+Students can change their passwords by visiting Information Technology.

 Guests Using Campus Wireless Network